 FIT encourages individuals who believe they have been harassed to come forward.
 When a student or an employee complains about alleged harassment, FIT will investigate the allegation regardless of whether the complaint conforms to a particular format or is made in writing.

-Cyber-bullying involves the use of information and communication technologies (i.e. cellular phones) to support deliberate, repeated, and hostile behavior by an individual or group that is intended to harm others.
+Cyber-harassment involves the use of information and communication technologies (i.e. cellular phones) to support deliberate, repeated, and hostile behavior by an individual or group that is intended to harm others.

 The IT System of FIT imposes certain responsibilities and obligations, and is subject to college policies, and local, state, and federal laws.
 In making appropriate use of college computing resources students are not permitted to use mail or messaging services to harass, intimidate, or otherwise annoy another person, for example, by broadcasting unsolicited messages, or sending unwanted mail.

-If the FIT is made aware that cyber-bullying/harassment is taking place through the use of college IT services, and/or personal technological devices, such actions will result in possible judicial sanctions up to termination and suspension/expulsion from FIT.
+If the FIT is made aware that cyber-harassment is taking place through the use of college IT services, and/or personal technological devices, such actions will result in possible judicial sanctions up to termination and suspension/expulsion from FIT.

 The disciplinary actions taken by FIT does not shield from any criminal charges that may be taken against the harasser.